 Succeeding in the UCAT is really just a case of getting the hang of it.
 Take each low score as an opportunity to learn what you need to focus on.

 Maybe you need to work on your timing for VR or need to learn the types of patterns for AR so you can spot them faster.

 Adopting a growth mindset can be the difference between losing your motivation and turning early failures into success.

 By extension, this means that just because a peer is acing the mocks, it doesn’t mean they will outperform you.
 Having grit is about learning from your mocks and doing whatever it takes to be on point during the exam itself.
-Comparing your scores with others all the time will only cause you to feel more anxious and unmotivated.
+Comparing your scores with others all the time may cause you to feel anxious and unmotivated.

 Yes, the UCAT is about comparing your score with others, as this affects your likelihood of getting into medical school, but focus your time and energy into your preparation and into your exam.